Agumjot Singh

 |

-Healthcare should be made available to all those.
-No matter how healthy one is, there is always sickness in health.
+No matter how healthy one is, there is always sickness in health regardless of age.
 Pharmacists will help to guide you through your sicknesses and ensure you get what you need to be healthy.
 I was raised by my grandparents and watched them struggle to access their medications.
 They always tried to translate what their medication was for and when to take it, due to the lack of information given from their healthcare providers.
 I chose this career to help more people like me, ones who do not speak English.
 Regardless of where you are from, or what language you speak, everyone must have easy access to the right medications for their well-being.
 Medication can be dangerous if used incorrectly, and making information accessible to all will decrease risks.
-I want to open a retail pharmacy, offer home services for medication drop-off, and have directions written or explained in the patient’s native language.
+I want to open a community pharmacy, offer home services for medication drop-off, and have directions written or explained in the patient’s native language.
 I feel it is very important to understand a lot of the elderly in New York do not have people to rely on to help with their health, and they sometimes just must figure it out.
 Being able to help others in a way that will connect the community and keep them healthy is why being a pharmacist is so important to me.
 As much as it comes from my education, I want my career to come from my heart.
 As I get through my program, I will gain experience in different pharmacy settings to gain a general understanding on how patient care works.
 Being able to speak three languages has helped me at my past jobs, and I was able to communicate with a broad range of patients to ensure they were taking their medication properly.
 Medication is used often after a, and should not have to be a struggle to take.

-Gain work experience in a hospital pharmacy setting
+- Gain work experience in a hospital pharmacy setting

-Have gone through at least two research internships
+- Have gone through at least two research internships

-Be prepared for my board examination
+- Be prepared for my board examination

-Maintain the highest grade point average I can
+- Maintain the highest grade point average I can

-Work part-time in pharmaceuticals while managing school
+- Work part-time in pharmaceuticals while managing school

-Have a job in the pharmaceutical industry
+- Have a job in the pharmaceutical industry

-Invest in my own real estate
+- Invest in my own real estate

-Research new medications
+- Research new medications

-Have experience in investment properties and management
+- Have experience in investment properties and management

-Open an independent pharmacy
+- Open an independent pharmacy

-Share my healthcare values with other professionals
+- Share my healthcare values with other professionals

 College of Pharmacy and Health Sciences, Expected May 2030